Rokunga

 Rokunga (20 February 1914 – 12 July 1969) was a traditional writer and composer from Mizoram, India.

 Musical compositions

-He started composing songs in 1934.
+He started composing at the age of 16, however his songs started to be recognised in 1934.
 He is most well known for composing patriotic songs, traditional festive and Christmas songs.
 His remain the "most cherished" patriotic songs among the Mizo people.
-He composed over 127 songs, the most popular of which are:
+He composed over 127 songs, and the popular ones being: